LJebry/jerry-portfolio/README.md

 *   **Pixel-Art Design:** A retro, code-centric aesthetic with custom "pixel" components and shadows.
 *   **Interactive UI:** Engaging animations including orbiting skill icons, animated background paths, and interactive square grids.
 *   **Responsive Layout:** Fully responsive design that looks great on desktops, tablets, and mobile devices.
-*   **Contact Form:** An integrated contact form using EmailJS to send messages directly from the site, with a `mailto:` fallback.
+*   **Contact Form:** An integrated contact form that posts to a Vercel serverless email endpoint, with a `mailto:` fallback when the backend is unavailable.
 *   **Light/Dark Mode:** A theme toggle to switch between light and dark modes, with preferences saved in local storage.
 *   **Component-Based:** Built with a modular and scalable component architecture using React.